Retired life is a blessing, live it to the full

 I don’t have to get up early.
 I wake up when I want.
 I can sit on my laptop and be creative.
 There are no deadlines, no pressures to submit a story, no Editors breathing down my neck.
 There are days when I don’t even open my laptop, and I don’t feel guilty.

-I still buy a newspaper but I don’t read it from page to page.
+I still buy a newspaper, but I don’t read it from page to page.
 There was a time when I bought eight newspapers to see what others had reported.
 Now, I don’t care.
 Why should I worry what is happening in the rest of the world?
 Let those who are still a part of the rat race do the worrying.

-My greatest pleasure has been the silencing of the idiot box.
-I don’t have to suffer the noisy anchors and their half-baked opinions any more.
-And Twitter?
+And Twitter (now X).
 For more than a decade, the blue bird ruled my life.
-I can’t tell you what sadistic pleasure I derived when I hit the account delete button.
-Who wants those followers?
-No more Twitter, no more brainless bird tweets.
+I can’t tell you what sadistic pleasure I derived when I hit the account delete button on X. Who wants those followers?
+No more X, no more brainless tweets.

 The ceaseless digital and electronic din has been replaced by the good, old book.
 What a joy it is to curl up in the bed on cold, wintry nights and hungrily devour the classics once again.
 I had almost forgotten the feel of yellowing, physical pages.